 Her body was found by police seven days later (Wednesday 13 October 1993) at an abandoned colliery in Pelton, about 8km south-west of Cessnock.

 Extensive inquiries have been made to determine the circumstances surrounding Allison’s death, which is being treated as suspicious.

-A $100,000 reward is on offer for information leading to the arrest and conviction of those responsible for the death of Allison Newstead in 1993.
+On Friday 20 March 1998, the NSW Government announced a $100,000 reward for information leading to the arrest and conviction of those responsible for Allison’s death.